 Student Advisory Council

 The Student Advisory Council is a three member group that works with administration, school committee, and their fellow students to help make improvements to their school.
 The three members work to represent Wareham at regional meetings.
 They endeavor to bridge the gap between students and the Department of Elementary and Secondary Education.
 Within the Regional meetings, eight SAC members are nominated to serve at the state SAC level and attend meetings at the Department of Elementary and Secondary Education.
-The members attend monthly regional meetings with advisory council members from other school and members of the Department of Education to help solve problems that schools are facing.
+The members attend monthly regional meetings with advisory council members from other schools and members of the Department of Education to help solve problems that schools are facing.

 Student Council members are students who are willing to work hard to better the school.
 They are a group of dedicated students who work with the faculty, administration, members of the school committee and students to solve conflicts to make this school an easier and safer place to be.